Kearney Case Interview: Complete Prep Guide (2026)

 What Does a Kearney Written Case Example Look Like?

-Kearney provides a written case example in their Kearney Casebook.
-Look at "Case 6: Shared Services and IT" for a realistic example of the written case format.
+Kearney provides a written case example in the Kearney Casebook.
+Look at "Case 6: Shared Services and IT" for a realistic example of the written case format, including the kind of data packet you will receive and the questions you must answer.

 How Do You Prepare for the Kearney Group Case Interview?

 If you are an undergraduate candidate, Kearney may include a group case presentation as part of an Assessment Centre during the final round.
+Like most group case interviews, it mainly tests how you collaborate rather than whether you reach the perfect answer.
 Here is how it typically works:

 Three things you should do in a group case:

-- Prioritize quality over quantity.
-It is better to make two thoughtful points than five half-formed ones.
-Let the discussion develop and then add real value.
+• Prioritize quality over quantity: it is better to make two thoughtful points than five half-formed ones, so let the discussion develop and then add real value

-- Involve quieter group members.
-If someone has not spoken, invite them in.
-Saying "We haven’t heard from everyone on this yet" shows leadership and collaboration.
+• Involve quieter group members: if someone has not spoken, invite them in, since saying "We haven't heard from everyone on this yet" shows leadership and collaboration

 Three things you should avoid:

-- Do not dominate the conversation.
-In a 5-person group, aim to speak about 20% of the time.
-Going over 25% signals poor teamwork.
+• Do not dominate the conversation: in a 5-person group, aim to speak about 20% of the time, since going well beyond that signals poor teamwork

-- Do not interrupt others.
-Listen fully before responding.
-Consultants need to be client-friendly, and interrupting others undermines that image.
+• Do not interrupt others: listen fully before responding, because consultants need to be client-friendly and interrupting undermines that image

-- Do not look visibly nervous.
-Everyone is stressed, but confident body language matters.
-Make eye contact, sit up straight, and speak at a steady pace.
+• Do not look visibly nervous: everyone is stressed, but confident body language matters, so make eye contact, sit up straight, and speak at a steady pace

 What Are the Most Common Kearney Behavioral Interview Questions?

-Kearney uses behavioral and fit questions alongside case interviews.
-To answer them well, you should understand Kearney’s culture.
-The firm is known for being collegial and collaborative.
-Their consultants are down to earth, willing to help each other, and they work extremely hard for their clients.
+Every round includes behavioral and fit questions, and the Kearney behavioral interview carries real weight in the final round.
+To answer well, you should understand Kearney's culture: the firm is known for being collegial and collaborative, with consultants who are down to earth, willing to help each other, and hardworking for their clients.

 1. Why Kearney?

-How to answer: Have at least three specific reasons why you want to work at Kearney.
-You could mention the people you have met from the firm, Kearney’s global presence and deep expertise in sourcing, procurement, and operations, or their emphasis on professional development and structured mentorship.
+Have at least three specific reasons why you want to work at Kearney.
+You could mention the people you have met from the firm, Kearney's deep expertise in sourcing, procurement, and operations, or its one-partner-one-vote governance structure that keeps the culture collegial.
 Avoid generic answers that could apply to any consulting firm.

 2. Why consulting?

-How to answer: Again, have at least three genuine reasons.
+Again, have at least three genuine reasons why consulting is the right path for you.
 Good answers include the fast career growth, the chance to develop both analytical and leadership skills, and the opportunity to work on high-impact problems across different industries.

 3. Walk me through your resume.